r7wx/easy-gate/README.md

 ### Groups

 <p align="justify">
-Group entries are used to define which users can see which items, by providing the user subnet:
+Group entries are used to define which users can see which items, by providing the user subnet.
+Group functionality is useful when dealing with both internal network and VPN users.

 </p>

 #### JSON